matt-winkler/snowflake_dbt_demo_project/README.md

 ## Special demos

 #### Cost Reporting in Snowflake:
 Enable detailed reporting on credit utilization by user, logical environment, model.
+See `macros/config/set_query_tag.sql` for configuration to enable detailed tagging in your project.

 #### Run dbt Cloud Jobs from Airflow
 Trigger dbt Cloud jobs to run remotely via Apache Airflow.
 See instructions [here](airflow/README.md) for how to get started.